Disservin/fastchess/README.md

 ## Command line options

-See [man](man) for a detailed description of all command line options.
+See [man.md](man.md) for a detailed description of all command line options.

 ## Contributing